kusari-oss/darn/README.md

 **NOTE:** This demo runs a little fast.
 I'll try to record it to make it a bit slower another time

 Darn is a command-line tool designed to manage and enforce security best practices against projects.
-It provides a flexible framework for applying security remediation actions through templated files and CLI commands.
+It provides a flexible framework for applying security remediation actions through templated files and CLI commands. `darnit` is its companion tool for orchestrating these actions based on security findings.

 **NOTE:** It is considered generally inappropriate to open automated pull requests using tools like Darn and Darnit if you do not own the project or have explicit permission to do so.